meda10/Rubik-s-cube-solver/README.md

 ## Description
 Program reads rubik's cube configuration from STDIN saves it into internal representation.
-Program uses Depth first search algorithm with maximum depth of 26 to find solution (The minimal number of quarter turns to solve any instance of the Rubik's Cube is 26).
+Program uses Depth first search algorithm with maximum depth of `27` to find solution.
+The minimal number of quarter turns to solve any instance of the Rubik's Cube is 26, we need to add 1 as starting combination so depth is `26 + 1 = 27`.
-Program can take long time to find solution for more than 7 steps.
 Resulting steps that lead to solution are printed to STDOUT.

+## Warning
+Program can take more time to find solution for difficult configurations.

 ## Tests
 Directory `test` contains test files for `flp20-log`